-Conceptual and technical exploration of three-dimensional design.
-Studio work in various sculptural media and in representational and abstract forms.
+A technical exploration of three-dimensional design with an introduction to conceptual thinking.
+Studio work in various media and in representational and abstract forms.
+Students will apply the principles and elements of design to their work.
 For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisite: Grade of C or above in ART 103, ART 104.
+Prerequisite: Grade of C or above in ART 101.
 A studio course.
 3 credits (Spring)